Advertising-ID-Consortium/idl-mapper-sidecar-examples/tcp-simple-go-client/advanced/README.md

 ## About

 This example shows how to make http requests to Liveramp's IDL Mapper Sidecar's `/health` and `/map` endpoints using Go lang.
-In example request to Sidecar are done using `IDLMapperClient` that act as wrapper and can be imported into your project.
+Example is done using `IDLMapperClient` that act as wrapper.

 ## Run Liveramp's IDL Mapper Sidecar